Skip to content

 (3000)

-We import t from Elysia to and define a schema for the path parameter.
+We import t from Elysia to define a schema for the path parameter.

 Now, if we try to access http://localhost:3000/note/abc, we should see an error message.

-This code resolve the error we have seen earlier because of TypeScript warning.
+This code resolves the error we saw earlier because of a TypeScript warning.

-Most frameworks only provide only one of these features or provided them separately requiring us to update each one separately, but Elysia provides all of them as a Single Source of Truth.
+Most frameworks provide only one of these features or provide them separately requiring us to update each one separately, but Elysia provides all of them as a Single Source of Truth.

 Validation type